The Wearhouse | Amsterdam

 Project: Biophilic design in the interior, courtyards, and rooftop terrace

-The Wearhouse is the result of the transformation of an industrial building to a vibrant office space and is located in the business park ‘de Omval’, where many projects have been renovated and new construction has taken place in recent years.
+The Wearhouse transforms an industrial building into a vibrant office space in the business park ‘de Omval,’ an area that has seen extensive renovations and new construction in recent years.

-The sunken courtyard gardens add light and vibrancy to the space, and placed within the work floor, are accessible for all visitors.
-They are also viewed from the rooftop, where the garden beds are read as colorful and textured paintings.
-Walkways span the garden without railings, permitting the visitor a closer connection to the plants grown in the beds.
+Sunken courtyard gardens bring light and vibrancy to the office.
+Located within the work floor, they’re accessible to all visitors and can also be admired from the rooftop.
+From above, the garden beds appear as colorful, textured paintings.
+Walkways cross the garden without railings, allowing visitors to engage more closely with the plants.

-A winter garden glasshouse invites visitors from the ground floor to the rooftop terrace, where these hardy Mediterranean specimens thrive throughout the seasons.
-The rooftop garden reveals itself step by step, and the one who explores it finds a garden with many layers.
-Through its many green elements, the Wearhouse is refreshed with biophilia and a reconnection to nature.
+A winter garden glasshouse leads visitors from the ground floor to the rooftop terrace, where Mediterranean plants thrive year-round.
+The rooftop garden gradually reveals itself, offering visitors a multi-layered experience.
+Through its abundance of green spaces, the Wearhouse reconnects people to nature and refreshes the environment with biophilia.